QEWD-Courier/Ripple-Qewd/README.md

 rippleosi-ewd3 is a Node.js-based Middle Tier for the Ripple OSI project.

-## Installing

-       This module in isolation:

-         npm install ewd-ripple

 ### Installing and Configuring the RippleOSI Node.js / EWD 3 Middle Tier